 Flat tracking heritage

 The Rally is the ‘off-road’ version of Indian’s standard FTR 1200, a motorcycle the manufacturer describes as a flat tracker for the street.
-If you haven’t come across this predominantly American past time, flat tracking dates back to the early 20th century and involves racing motorcycles around an oval dirt track at speed with all the slides, crashes, and high-speed action you can imagine.
+If you haven’t come across this predominantly American pastime, flat tracking dates back to the early 20th century and involves racing motorcycles around an oval dirt track at speed with all the slides, crashes, and high-speed action you can imagine.
 It looks like brilliant fun.

-In making the FTR 1200, Indian drew inspiration from its racing heritage, and in particular the championship winning Scout FTR750, to create a machine with flat tracker style for the road.
+In making the FTR 1200, Indian drew inspiration from its racing heritage, and in particular the championship-winning Scout FTR750, to create a machine with flat tracker style for the road.

 It proved a winning formula because, if good looks could kill, the FTR 1200 models would be deadly.
 From the lines of the distinctive fuel tank that flow into the neatly-stitched leather saddle, to the curves of the twin exhaust, this is one damn good-looking machine that manages to be both rugged and beautiful in equal measure.